Fractal-cluster theory and thermodynamic principles of the control and analysis for the self-organizing systems: Applications of the fractal-cluster theory for the resource distribution analysis and controlling in the socio-economical and biological systems

-The fractal-cluster analysis of the Samara region budget on the data of 1995--2001 is presented in histograms (\fig{figure16}a).
-From these illustrations it is seen that there is a weak oscillation of the fractal cluster entropy around the value of $H_{0}\approx0.618$ is the \textquotedblleft{}Golden section\textquotedblright{}$\left(\dfrac{\Delta H}{H_{0}}\approx0.01\div0.03\right).$ This proves the normal distribution of budget resources in the region from 1995 to 2001.
+{}The fractal-cluster analysis of the Samara region budget on the data of 1995--2001 is presented in histograms (\fig{figure16}a).
+From these illustrations it is seen that there is a weak oscillation of the fractal cluster entropy around the value of $H_{0}\approx0.618$ is the ``Golden Ratio''$\left(\dfrac{\delta H}{H_{0}}\approx0.01\div0.03\right).$ This proves the efficient resource allocation of budget from 1995 to 2001.
 The results of fractal-cluster analysis are supported by statistical data on the GRP, the pace of economical growth, investment, rising of living standards in Samara region (\fig{figure16}b).

-As can be seen on \fig{figure15} and \fig{figure16} there is a confirmation of the hypothesis of low intensity waves $H$ (functional instability) for the successful development of ES.
+{}As can be seen on \fig{figure15} and \fig{figure16} there is a confirmation of the hypothesis of low intensity waves $H$ (functional instability) for the successful development of ES.

-One more example illustrating the developed theory of resource distribution in micro level ES is the result of analysis for Samara State University of Railway Engineering. \fig{figure17} shows the histogram of the generalized criterion $\chi\:$ (a) and information entropy of the topological structure of the university budget $H\:$ (b) for Samara State University of Railway Engineering in the period from 1998 to 2005.
-These histograms show clearly that the characteristics of academy management $\left(N=0.688;\: D=0.593;\:\chi=0.64\right)$ were the worst in 1998, because of the general economical situation of that time in the country; the consequences of default are noticeable in the next 1999, respectively $\left(H=0.618;\: D=0.603;\:\textrm{and}\:\chi=0.5848\right).$
+{}One more example illustrating the developed theory of resource distribution in micro level ES is the result of analysis for Samara State University of Railway Engineering. \fig{figure17} shows the histograms of the generalized criterion $\chi\:$ (a) and fractal-cluster entropy of the topological structure of the university budget $H\:$ (b) for Samara State University of Railway Engineering in the period from 1998 to 2005.
+These histograms show clearly that the characteristics of academy management $\left(H=0.688;\:D=0.593;\:\chi=0.64\right)$ were the worst in 1998, because of the general economical situation of that time in the country; the consequences of default are noticeable in the next 1999, respectively ($H=0.618$, $D=0.603$, and $\chi=0.5848$).